DJI Mini 3 : our complete test

 • native double ISO: the sensor measures two different ISO values to select the best sensitivity pixel by pixel.
 This will reveal more detail in the highlights and shadows, and also reduce low-light grain, which was lacking in the Mini 2.

-DJI Mini 3: features and flight performance
+DJI Mini 3: features and in-flight performance

 dji mini 3 test 2